Building a Weekly Azure Cost Report with Logic App Standard

 - Top 5 resources table

-- Meter category table with color dots matching the chart legend
+- Meter category table with color dots

 - Footer with your team's signature